gaurav1-9/react-notes-app/README.md

 # React Notes Application

-A simple draggable notes application built with React and Tailwind CSS.
+A simple and responsive draggable notes application built with React and Tailwind CSS.

 ## Features